We are looking an E-body car, a twelfth generation Cadillac Eldorado.

 Cadillac’s latter-day Art and Science design theme saw many fine concepts, but this perhaps was its finest.

 For a company that has experienced as many false dawns as Alfa Romeo and as many brilliant unrealised concepts as Renault, the fact that latter-day success continues to elude Cadillac remains one of automotive’s more absorbing melodramas.
-Recently, exterior design director, Bob Boniface told an Automotive News reporter; “There’s still this misperception in the public’s eye that Cadillacs are these big, heavy cars that your grandparents used to drive.
+Recently, exterior design director, Bob Boniface told Automotive News,“There’s still this misperception in the public’s eye that Cadillacs are these big, heavy cars that your grandparents used to drive.
 We haven’t built those cars in generations.
 But you almost have to overachieve in the messaging.”
-One can see his rationale.
-Continue reading “Sixteen Shells From a Thirty-Ought Six”
+One can understand his rationale.

 Detroit’s SL fighter wasn’t a winner, but was that the point of the exercise?

 The Cadillac Allanté was not a brilliant commercial success.
 In fact its best year was its last, with just over 4,500 cars sold.
 It’s unlikely the Allanté was a profitable car, even at the (really quite optimistic) prices Cadillac were charging.
 Its convoluted production process most likely saw to that, even if the warranty claims already hadn’t.
 Nevertheless, the Cadillac two-seater was perhaps a more significant car than appearances might first suggest.
-Continue reading “Mid-Atlantic Caddy – 1986 Cadillac Allanté”
+Continue reading “Mid-Atlantic Caddy”

 Last week I mentioned a bit of news from Cadillac and promised I would return to that when the car had been revealed.
 That happened.
 Here is my response.